-Pre-deliberation survey

-A pre-deliberation survey is a useful tool to gather the thoughts of your participants before they enter into 'the room' (not to be confused with a deliberative poll).
+Pre-deliberation surveyA pre-deliberation survey is a useful tool to gather the thoughts of your participants before they deliberative poll).

 You should ask questions around values and principles and not for their answer to the remit.
 This might include questions around their trust in government, previous involvement in community engagement and their likelihood of future involvement.